 A month into my last trip to rehab, I went out on pass and relapsed.
 I binged and purged, bought a pint of vodka, and I snuck it back into the treatment center in an emptied-out shampoo bottle that I hid in the pocket of the oversized overalls I liked to wear in the early 2000s.
 I can’t tell you exactly why I did this (I mean the relapse, not the overalls, though both could probably use some explanation), but I think that I was still convinced that I would inevitably fail, even though I had been doing really well up until that point.
 Somehow, just going ahead and getting the relapse over with seemed like a relief.

-But it wasn’t a relief; it felt horrible, like it always did.
+But it wasn’t a relief; it felt horrible like it always did.
 I was ashamed, and what I had done felt like mounting evidence of my inability to get better.
 I braced for the moment that the staff would find out, and I waited for the words, “pack your bags.”

 But those words were never said.

 Instead, my pass privileges were revoked for a while, I was back on a more intensive watch, and I had to agree to take random drug tests for the rest of my stay.
-But what I remember being most shocked about is that fact that they let me stay.
+But what I remember being most shocked about is the fact that they let me stay.
 Even though I had slipped or tripped or relapsed, whatever you might call it, the staff and my peers still believed that I could get better.
 They didn’t think that my relapse was indicative of an intrinsic flaw.

 I started to reconsider the beliefs I had about myself.
 I started to try to see myself as those other people did: instead of assuming I had some kind of fundamental defect, maybe I could be capable of finding recovery.
 I started to challenge the dichotomous thinking I had surrounding relapse and recovery.
 Maybe it wasn’t that I was either doing “good” or doing “bad.”
 Maybe the slips and trips and falls were all a part of my ongoing journey, moments for me to learn from and to build on.